Virginia officials defend response to snowy gridlock on I-95

 He said the issue facing state crews was not a lack of manpower but the difficulty of getting workers and equipment through the snow and ice to where they needed to be.
 And he said a state of emergency, which would typically be declared hours or days before an event to create extra flexibility in responding, would have done no good.

+“I know of snowfall rates of 5 to 6 inches per hour and without the traffic nightmare we just saw,” he said in an email, adding: “I do think a few more inches fell than predicted in total but not enough to overwhelm the system.”

+Northern Illinois University meteorology professor Victor Gensini, however, said in an email that when snow falls at more than two inches per hour, “it is pretty difficult for most locations to keep up, especially if they lack infrastructure.”

 Because the storm began with rain, crews could not pretreat the roads because the salt or chemicals would have washed away, officials said.
 Some traffic cameras were also knocked out by power outages.
-And Parker said the position of the traffic backups in relation to the interstate’s express lanes meant they were not of much use to clear the logjams.
+And Parker said the interstate’s express lanes were not of much use to clear the logjams, given the location of the traffic backups.

 Crews worked throughout the day to clear the roadway, and traffic spilled out onto secondary roads, causing additional delays.

 It took until around 8:30 p.m.
-Tuesday for the Virginia Department of Transportation to reopen the interstate.
-Authorities had announced earlier in the evening that all stranded motorists had made it off the highway, and road crews then focused on removing the remaining abandoned vehicles and making sure the entire stretch was plowed.
+Tuesday for the Virginia Department of Transportation announce it had reopened the interstate after its crews ensured all stranded motorists made it off the highway and then cleared abandoned vehicles and plowed the stretch.

 Officials never provided an estimate of the number of vehicles that tied up in the jam.
 Photos showed they numbered in the hundreds, if not thousands.